rocicorp/replicache/design.md

 ## Sync

-In order to sync, the client first calls Push on the Data Layer, passing all its pending transactions.
-The Data Layer executes the pending transactions serially.
-When the Data Layer executes a transaction it increments the client's latest confirmed transaction ordinal as part of the same transaction.
-If a transaction's ordinal is less than or equal to the client's last confirmed transaction ordinal or more than one more, the transaction is ignored.
+In order to sync, the client first calls Push on the Data Layer, passing all its pending remote mutations.
+The Data Layer executes the pending mutations serially.
+When the Data Layer executes a mutation it increments the client's latest confirmed transaction ordinal as part of the same transaction.
+If a transaction's ordinal is less than or equal to the client's last confirmed transaction ordinal or more than one more, the mutation is ignored.

 The client then calls Pull on the Diff Server, passing the id of the latest server state it saw (this state id is found in its most recent confirmed commit).
 The Diff Server retrieves the client's last transaction ordinal and the *entire* state for the user from the Data Layer.
 The Diff Server then checks its history to see if it has a cached copy of the state the client has (as identified by state id).
 If so the new and old states are diff'd and if there is a delta a new state id is assigned, the delta is returned to the client, and the new state stored in the Diff Server's history by state id.
 If the server doesn't have a copy of the client's data, the full user state is returned.
 In all cases, the client's last confirmed transaction ordinal is returned.

-If Pull returns a state update to the client, the client applies a state update as described above: it forks from the previous confirmed commit, applies the state update and any pending transactions with ordinals greater than the last confirmed transaction ordinal just received, and reveals the new state by setting head to the end of the new branch.
-The client can now forget about all transactions that have been confirmed, that is, all pending transactions with ordinals less than or equal to the last confirmed by the server.
+If Pull returns a state update to the client, the client applies a state update as described above: it forks from the previous confirmed commit, applies the state update and any pending local mutations with ordinals greater than the last confirmed transaction ordinal just received, and reveals the new state by setting head to the end of the new branch.
+The client can now forget about all pending mutations that have been confirmed, that is, all pending mutations with transaction ordinals less than or equal to the last confirmed by the server.

 ## Mutations outside the client